Boy's Town, Nuevo Laredo

-Boy's Town, (or "La Zona" (en: the Zone) as it is known in Spanish), is a commercial district in the border town of Nuevo Laredo, Tamaulipas, Mexico, serving primarily as a "zone of tolerance" in the city for legal prostitution, and also a variety of other nocturnal entertainment.
+Boy's Town (or "La Zona" — the Zone — as it is known in Spanish) is a commercial district in the border town of Nuevo Laredo, Tamaulipas, Mexico, serving primarily as a "zone of tolerance" in the city for legal prostitution, and also a variety of other nocturnal entertainment.
 It is a walled compound containing three short east-west streets and two short north-south streets.
 It houses a range of brothels, bars, restaurants, small stores, a small police station, and a health clinic.
 It is located near the intersection of Monterrey and Anahuac Streets, about 5 km southwest of International Bridge #1.
 Providencia Cantu was the one who came up with the name.
 She used to own a place there named "El Baston".

 Historical precedent

 The origins of the Boy's Town concept along the Mexico–United States border can be traced in part to the relationship that developed between the United States Army and various ad hoc entrepreneurs in northern Mexico during the army's 1916-17 Punitive Expedition; specifically when General John J. Pershing's forces were pursuing General Pancho Villa in Chihuahua.
 While the troops were based 100 kilometers south of Ciudad Juárez, Chihuahua, at Colonia Dublain, a small group of vendors, launderers, barkeeps, and prostitutes set up businesses next to the army camp.
 Eventually, General Pershing ordered that the prostitutes be restricted to the southern end of the camp where they would be inspected and certified by the military medical officers.
 A flat rate for sexual intercourse was also established.